ToothlessRider/ESE_Notes/Maths_&_stats_ESE.md

 <hr>

-Q1. d. **What is prime number?
-Draw  the table of the prime numbers from 1 ---- 100.
-Write the all (25) prime number upto 100 and find the average of first 10 prime numbers.What is a composite number?
-Write the all (74) composite number u to 100 (1 is not a prime nor a composite number )**
+Q1. d. **What is prime number?<br> <br>What is a composite number? <br> Draw  the table of prime numbers and composite numbers from 1 ---- 100 and find the average of first 10 prime numbers.**

 Ans.